 - When ready to serve, prepare the sauce: in a small bowl, mix the yogurt with the horseradish and lemon juice.

 - Take the salmon out of the refrigerator, wash it in running water to remove excess salt, sugar, and juice; then dry with a cloth.
 Slice the salmon off the skin as thinly as possible, crosswise, using the longest and sharpest knife you have.
 A gentle, gliding motion will help to not crush the fish.
 Immerse the knife in hot water between each cut to make cutting easier.

 - Place the slices on a plate.
 Garnish with capers, thinly sliced onion rings, dill sprigs, and lemon slices.
-Serve with the horseradish sauce on the side and pita bread grilled in the toaster or in the oven at 175°C/350°F.
+Serve with the horseradish sauce on the side and tortillas or slices of gluten-free bread.

 Gravad lax can be kept up to 6 days in the refrigerator and up to 2 months in the freezer.

 Nutrition Facts Table